- Mysticism in the Evangelical Church

 Mysticism, unity with God is practiced in New Age, Roman Catholicism, Kabbalah (Jewish mysticism), Islam (the Sufi sect), Taoism & is also found in Hinduism.
 As you can notice mysticism would help unite many religions.

-Catholic Mysticism is being promoted and taught by many Christian churches, like: Mike Bickel’s IHOP churches, Emergent Rick Warren/Saddle back Church (Be aware of churches that use Warren’s books & his inner healing ‘Celebrate Recovery’), also Bethel Church of Bill Johnson, Rick Joyner’s Morning Star Church, John Piper (promotes Richard Foster & Rick Warren), The Baptist Standard & by teachers like David Jeremiah, Chuck Swindoll, Rob Bell, John Crowder, Patricia King, Max Lucado, etc.
+Catholic Mysticism is being promoted and taught by many Christian churches & ministries, like: (New Apostolic Reformation -NAR) Mike Bickel’s IHOP churches, Emergent Rick Warren/Saddle back Church (Be aware of churches that use Warren’s books & his inner healing ‘Celebrate Recovery’), also (NAR) Bethel Church of Bill Johnson, (NAR) Rick Joyner’s Morning Star Church, The Baptist Standard etc. & by teachers like New Calvinist John Piper (who promotes Richard Foster & Rick Warren, the practice of lectio divina, etc), David Jeremiah, Chuck Swindoll, Rob Bell, John Crowder, Patricia King, Max Lucado, Beth Moore, Mark Virkler, Luis & Kevin Palau, etc.

-Many other church leaders are recommending the books of Catholic Mystics like: Teresa de Avila, Brother Lawrence, John of the Cross, Thomas a Kempis, (His book ‘Imitation of Christ‘ influenced I. Loyola & it’s still used as spiritual exercise by Jesuits.
-The book places emphasis on the devotion to the Eucharist as key element of spiritual life), Ignatius of Loyola (founder of the Jesuits), The confessions of St. Augustine, St. Thomas Aquinas, Francis de Sales, St. Bernard of Clairvaux, Anne Catherine Emmerich (Mel Gibson‘s inspiration for ‘The Passion of the Christ‘ -with porn stars), Henry Suso, Madame Guyon, Julian of Norwich, Catholic priest Henri Nouwen (1) (2), Thomas Merton, (1), (Pope Francis & Merton), father Thomas Dubay, contemplatives Thomas Keating and Basil Pennington (both Catholic monks).
+Many are recommending the books of Catholic Mystics like Teresa de Avila, Brother Lawrence, John of the Cross, Thomas a Kempis, (His book ‘Imitation of Christ‘ influenced Ignatius Loyola & it’s still used as spiritual exercise by Jesuits.
+The book places emphasis on the devotion to the Eucharist as key element of spiritual life), Ignatius of Loyola ( a Crypt-Jew that practiced kabbalah & founder of the Jesuits); The confessions of St. Augustine, St. Thomas Aquinas; Francis de Sales, St. Bernard of Clairvaux, Anne Catherine Emmerich (Mel Gibson‘s inspiration for ‘The Passion of the Christ‘ -with porn stars), Henry Suso, Madame Guyon, Julian of Norwich, Catholic priest Henri Nouwen (1) (2), Thomas Merton, (1), (Pope Francis & Merton), father Thomas Dubay, contemplatives Thomas Keating and Basil Pennington (both Catholic monks).

-And other non-Catholic, Christians, New Agers mystics like Richard Foster (a disciple of mystic Catholic monk Thomas Merton), (1) (2), Gary Thomas, Dallas Willard, Anglican father Gilbert, Philip Yancey, John Crowder, contemplative David Benner, feminine spiritualist Sue Monk Kidd, Eugene Peterson author of the no bible ‘The Message’, etc.
+And also books, videos, etc. of other non-Catholic, but Christians, or New Agers mystics & Contemplatives like Richard Foster (founder of Renovare & a disciple of mystic Catholic monk Thomas Merton), (1) (2), Gary Thomas, Dallas Willard, Anglican father Gilbert, Philip Yancey, many from the New Apostolic Reformation (NAR) John Crowder, contemplative David Benner, feminine spiritualist Sue Monk Kidd, Eugene Peterson author of the non bible ‘The Message’, contemplative Beth Moore, also contemplative Mark Virkler a disciple of John Robert Stevens (1), author of “4 Keys to Hearing God’s Voice”, who also was influenced by Jesuit priests Matt & Dennis Linn, and their Ignatian spirituality.

-This false doctrine of Mysticism that includes Contemplative prayer, mantra chanting (meditation), Lectio Divina, etc, is being pushed mainly by The Emergent Church Movement, New Apostolic Reformation Movement & The Ecumenical Movement , which are trying to unite us with Rome into one world religion.
+This false doctrine of Mysticism that includes Contemplative prayer, mantra chanting (meditation), Lectio Divina, to be still, etc, is being pushed mainly by The Emergent Church Movement, New Apostolic Reformation Movement & The Ecumenical Movement , which are trying to unite us with Rome into one world religion.

 Catholic Mysticism started with what they call the ‘early fathers’ & mothers (nuns) also called the ‘Desert Fathers‘, who were hermits and monks that lived a monastic life mainly in the deserts of Egypt in the 4th and 5th centuries AD.
 Some of them lived in isolation & others adopted rules for communal life that evolved into larger monastic communities.